 - There is a yearly membership fee of $100.

-- An annual review of every member will be done every calendar year.
-These will occur a few weeks after the Film Awards ceremony.
+- An annual review of every member will be done twice per calendar year.
+These will occur a few weeks after the Film Awards ceremony and a few weeks after the TV Awards ceremony.
 At that time, one of three things will happen:

 - Nothing because you are in good standing with the organization.

 - A warning that will be subject to a six-month review